SpiNNakerManchester/sPyNNakerJupyter/JupyterHub_Setup.md

     - `sudo passwd [username]`
 - Allow the connection through port `8000` in the firewall (note this is reset on reboot):
     - `sudo iptables -A INPUT -p tcp --dport 8000 -j ACCEPT`
-- Start the server.
+- Start the server (see above).
 Anyone can access the server and login as a local user from `http://[your ip]:8000`